7 Ways to Increase Employee Motivation

 We’d love to say that these practical tips for increasing employee motivation are simple and easy.
 Unfortunately, they are not.
 They will require top management buy-in and an overhaul of established HR processes in more traditional companies.

-However, the benefits you will reap with just a few changes to the way you manage your employees are definitely worth a few minor inconveniences, and, in the end, you will be glad you put employee motivation front and center!
+However, the benefits you will reap with just a few changes in the way you manage your employees are definitely worth a few minor inconveniences, and, in the end, you will be glad you put employee motivation front and center!

 1. Transform your managers into leaders